Global-Health-Labs/nPOC-BB/docs/outputs/batteries.md

 3. Ensure the balanced cells are installed in the same unit.

 ## Instruction for Batteries Replacement

+!!! warning
+    Note that this batteries replacement procedure for the nPOC-BB (GHL prototype version Gamma) has attendant risks.
+Accessing the internal electronics of the module is a significant risk to the user and others if batteries or wires are not handled properly.
+This procedure should only be done when necessary, such as placing the unit in long term storage or to accommodate shipping requirements.

 1. Ensure the unit is unplugged, and the power switch (next to the USB port) is in the off position.
 2. Place the unit upside down on a stable surface.